Vietnam.vn - Nền tảng quảng bá Việt Nam

 1. Philippine market potential for halal products

 With its growing Muslim population, the Philippines is a new market for halal products.
-Furthermore, the Philippines is also aiming to develop into a production center for halal products exported to other countries and the region, including dairy products, beef products, poultry, glucose syrup and animal fats.
+Furthermore, the Philippines is also aiming to develop itself as a production center for halal products exported to other countries and the region, including dairy products, beef products, poultry, glucose syrup and animal fats.

-The Philippines has the third largest Muslim population in Southeast Asia.
-According to the Philippine Statistics Authority, about 6% of the country's population is Muslim, and the number is growing by about 3% per year.
-The National Commission on Muslim Filipinos estimates that Muslims make up about 10% of the population, or about 12 million people.
+The Philippines is the third largest Muslim country in Southeast Asia.
+According to the Philippine Statistics Authority, about 6% of the country's population is Muslim, and the increase is about 3% per year.
+According to the National Commission on Muslim Filipinos, Muslims make up about 10% of the population, or about 12 million people.
 While a large portion of Filipino Muslims live in the Bangsamoro region, the rest live in various rural and urban areas in different parts of the country, including Metro Manila.

 • 15% is beef products,